Dennis Richardson (public servant): Honours

-Personal
+Personal life

 Richardson is married to Betty, a real estate agent, and has two children, Mark and Natalie.

 In 2020, he revealed his views on several public policy positions in an interview.
 He said he now supported calls for the establishment of a Commonwealth Integrity Commission to restore public trust, in part because ministerial staffers had been excluded from being investigated by many inquiries.
 He supported Australia becoming a republic because he believed that a head of state should not be foreign, and was opposed to the ban on Catholics becoming monarch.
 He also confirmed several anecdotes from his diplomatic career, saying he was the only person, to his knowledge, to have attended a diplomatic ceremony in a "waiter's uniform" after hiring a suit during a posting to East Africa.
 Another anecdote concerned his Rottweiler, Henry, downing politician Peter Costello at a diplomatic residence.
 Richardson agreed with characterisations of himself as being tough, an occasional micromanager, and a "cheeky bastard".